 Step Two: Add a Photo

 Tap the wrench icon in the top toolbar on Procreate.
 This will give you Actions> choose Add.
 Then Insert a photo.
 Choose a photo from your photo library (you can also save the pictures in this post to your photo library).

 This will import your photo onto your canvas on Procreate.
 It will be selected, and you can drag the corners to size it as desired.

-Note: You can right-click and save photos from this page to follow this tutorial OR use your own.
+Note: You can tap and hold to save photos from this page (or right-click and save to iCloud Drive) follow this tutorial OR use your own.

 Step Three: Create Layers